The Yoda client tools are a set of commandline utilities for Yoda. They are mainly intended for data managers and key users.

 ca_file

 : the name of the local Certificate Authority (CA) file, which is used to verify the Yoda server's identity.
-It uses the CentOS / RHEL CA File location by default.default_yoda_version
+If no CA file is configured, the tools try to find the CA file in the default locations of Ubuntu/Debian, RedHat/AlmaLinux and Yoda.default_yoda_version

 : the Yoda client tools need to know the Yoda version running on the server.
 This version can be provided when running a tool using the--yoda-version